vmware-archive/hillview/README.md

 $ export JAVA_HOME="<path-to-jdk-folder>"
 ```

-### Installing other tools
+## Installing other software needed

-The following shell script will install the other required dependences.
+The following shell script will install the other required dependences
+for building and testing.

 ```
 $ cd bin
 $ ./install-dependences.sh
 ```

-### Impala Java libraries
+## Impala Java libraries

 If you want to access the ![Impala](https://impala.apache.org/)
 database you will need to download and install the JDBC connectors for